HackYourFuture-CPH/node.js/readme.md

 - Using Node Package Manager (NPM)
 - Using `require` to include modules
 - Using `http` to handle http requests and respond
-- Using `fs` to read from and write to files.
-- Using `process` to read arguments from the CLI
 - Using `express` to make a RESTful API

 ## Why Node.js?